 Chernov previously served on the faculty of the London School of Economics, London Business School and Columbia Business School.
 He has held positions at the Bank of England, Federal Reserve Board and the Oxford-Man Institute of Quantitative Finance, and has been a visiting scholar at the Wharton School and NYU Stern School of Business.

-Chernov is a research fellow at the Center for Economic and Policy Research and associate editor of Journal of Business and Economic Statistics, Journal of Econometrics, Journal of Finance, Journal of Financial Econometrics, and Journal of Financial and Quantitative Analysis.
+Chernov is a research associate at the National Bureau of Economic Research and a research fellow at the Center for Economic and Policy Research.
+He has served as associate editor of Journal of Business and Economic Statistics, Journal of Econometrics, Journal of Finance, Journal of Financial Econometrics and Journal of Financial and Quantitative Analysis.
 His professional interests lead him to international cross-disciplinary collaborations in statistics and macroeconomics.
 “I view my work as a never-ending pursuit of learning and discovering new things,” he says.
 “I try to pick co-authors from whom I can learn the most.”

 Ph.D.
 Business Administration, 2000, Pennsylvania State University